SMOOTHING POWER

 Applications

-To safely manage rapid power demand and drop off
+To safely manage fluctuating power demand and provide bridging backup to onsite generation.

 Management Team